Out of Many Scattered Things: Lady Stardust

 But made it too far—

-Somewhere someone shouts, Cait can you hear me?
-Cait can you speak?
-But there is no her to call to anymore; there is only them.
+Somewhere someone shouts, Cait, can you hear me?
+Cait, can you speak?
+There is no “her” to call to anyone; there’s only them.
 The water is too hot.
-Their hands are dry and cracked, wet with soap that stings and burns.
+Their hands are dry and cracked, rough under soap that stings and burns.
 Red and yellow, green and blue, spring and summer, halfway new.
 Stop, baby, stop it now.

 Became the special man